zeeshangtk/health-bot/health_svc/README.md

 ### Adding New Endpoints

-1. Define Pydantic schemas in `api/schemas.py`
+1. Define Pydantic schemas in `schemas/` directory
-2. Add route handler in `api/routes.py` with proper tags and descriptions
+2. Add route handler in `api/routers/` with proper tags and descriptions
 3. Implement business logic in appropriate service class
-4. Add tests in `tests/test_api.py`
+4. Add tests in `tests/`
 5. Test in Swagger UI at `/docs`

 ## 🔄 Background Processing with Celery